hoppergee/heic-to/README.md

 Convert HEIC/HEIF images to JPEG, PNG in browser using Javascript.

+Inspired by [heic2any](https://github.com/alexcorvi/heic2any) and [libheif-web](https://github.com/joutvhu/libheif-web).
+The purpose of heic-to is to continuously follow up on releases of [libheif](https://github.com/strukturag/libheif)

 ### Development guide

 #### How to build libheif.js from [libheif](https://github.com/strukturag/libheif) on Mac